Dare Devils and Nature Lovers

 • Insulated booties keep feet warmer around camp than hiking boots.

-• Layer socks- moisture wicking liner sock, then 1 - 2 pairs of wool or wool/nylon blend socks.
+• Layer socks- moisture wicking liner under 1 - 2 pairs of wool socks.

 • Outer sock layers must fit comfortably.
 Too tight will restrict blood flow.